-Please use our schedule training link provided to schedule or request training and we will respond within 24 hours of your request.
+Please Contact Us to request training, and we will respond within 24 hours of your request.

 HAZCOM (Hazard Communication)

 HAZCOM Standard is referred to as the Right to Know Law.
 29 CFR 1910.1200

 HCS focus is to ensure employees are provided with the proper knowledge about the chemicals they work with and or are exposed to within their workplace.
 It is the responsibility of the employer to ensure employees are properly trained prior to working with chemicals.

 If you have employees working with and or around chemicals in their workplace, then HCS most likely apply to you the employer and your employees.
 Compliance also pertains to guests and contractors that may bring chemicals into your workplace.

 In order to ensure chemical safety in the workplace, information about the identities and hazards of the chemicals must be available and understandable to workers.
 OSHA’s Hazard Communication Standard (HCS) requires the development and dissemination of such information:

 Chemical manufacturers and importers are required to evaluate the hazards of the chemicals they produce or import, and prepare labels and safety data sheets to convey the hazard information to their downstream customers;